eyagargah/URL-shortening-API-landing-page/README.md

 - [Example resource 1](https://zeroesandones.medium.com/how-to-copy-text-to-clipboard-in-angular-e99c0feda501) - This helped me to copy selected short link to clipboard and paste it.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.syncfusion.com/blogs/post/host-angular-app-in-github-pages.aspx) - This helped me to host my project in github pages.

+## Unit Tests

+This project includes a comprehensive suite of unit tests written using the Jasmine testing framework to ensure the reliability and functionality of the codebase.

+### Testing Framework

+We have utilized Jasmine, a behavior-driven development framework for testing JavaScript code.
+Jasmine provides a clean and intuitive syntax for defining and running tests, making it an ideal choice for our testing needs.

+### Setup and Configuration

+To run the unit tests locally, follow these steps:

+1. Install Jasmine using npm: